-Schmidt’s books include: The Music of Randall Thompson (1899-1984): A Documented Catalogue (in press, co-author Elizabeth K. Schmidt; ECS Publishing, Framingham, MA); The Music of Georges Auric (1899-1983): A Documented Catalogue in Four Volumes (Lewiston/Queenston/Lampeter: The Edwin Mellen Press, 2013); The Story of Randall Thompson's ‘Alleluia’ Revisited: A Facsimile Edition with Commentary (Boston: ECS Publishing, 2010); Écrits sur la musique de Georges Auric/Writings on Music by Georges Auric, 4 vols.
+Schmidt’s books include: The Music of Randall Thompson (1899-1984): A Documented Catalogue (co-author Elizabeth K. Schmidt; in press, ECS Publishing, St. Louis); The Music of Georges Auric (1899-1983): A Documented Catalogue in Four Volumes (Lewiston/Queenston/Lampeter: The Edwin Mellen Press, 2013); The Story of Randall Thompson's ‘Alleluia’ Revisited: A Facsimile Edition with Commentary (Boston: ECS Publishing, 2010); Écrits sur la musique de Georges Auric/Writings on Music by Georges Auric, 4 vols.
 (Lewiston/Queenston/Lampeter: The Edwin Mellen Press, 2009); Entrancing Muse: A Documented Biography of Francis Poulenc (New York: Pendragon Press, 2001); The Music of Francis Poulenc (1899-1963): A Catalogue (Oxford: Clarendon Press, 1995); The Livrets of Jean-Baptiste-Lully’s Tragédies-lyriques: A Catalogue Raisonné (New York: Performer’s Editions, 1995), among others.
 He has also published four Poulenc editions including a revised critical edition of the famous Flute Sonata, and co-authored a volume of Lully motets.

 A former Chairperson of the Towson University Department of Music, Schmidt teaches survey courses for non-majors and upper-division history classes for music majors including specialty courses on Serge Diaghilev’s Ballets Russes, the Arts in Paris, Igor Stravinsky, Symphonic Literature, and Vocal Literature.
-He lectures widely in the Philadelphia-Baltimore-Washington area, serves on the Board of Directors of The Handel Choir of Baltimore, and has been the recipient of significant grants from various universities, the American Council of Learned Societies, The National Endowment for the Humanities, and of a Harvard University Houghton Library Visiting Fellowship.
+He lectures widely in the Philadelphia-Baltimore-Washington area, served for a decade on the Board of Directors of The Handel Choir of Baltimore, and has been the recipient of significant grants from various universities, the American Council of Learned Societies, Music and Letters, The National Endowment for the Humanities, and of a Harvard University Houghton Library Visiting Fellowship.